rulan/rulan.github.io/README.md

 # License

+© 2025 Raul Arenas.
+All Rights Reserved.
 The content and design are copyrighted by me and may not be used without permission.